|

 almost all |

-Full Southern shift: vowels of ride, buy, and right all have no diphthong, pin = pen |
+Full Southern shift: vowels of “ride”, “buy”, and “right” all have [a], with no diphthong. |

 |||||